takeourcarsnow/ListenToThisSupbase/README.md

 4. **Like, comment, and queue** posts for playback.
 5. **Export or import** your data as JSON.
 6. **Customize** accent color and layout density.
+7. **Use the help menu** for a full new user guide and keyboard shortcuts.

 ---